meltano/handbook/src/_company/communication.md

 ### Meeting Guidelines

 1. All meetings should have an agenda.
 Use the "[Create Meeting Notes](https://workspaceupdates.googleblog.com/2021/10/create-meeting-notes-in-google-calendar.html)" feature in Google Calendar to quickly create a Google Doc that is shared with all users invited to the event.
 Update the title of the doc to include the [ISO dates](https://en.wikipedia.org/wiki/ISO_8601#Calendar_dates).
-1. If a meeting needs an additional document for internal documentation, create an issue in an appropriate issue tracker, link a new Google Doc to the issue, and link the issue to the calendar invite.
+1. If a meeting needs an additional document for internal documentation, create an issue in an appropriate [issue tracker](/company/using-gitlab#issue-trackers), mark it as confidential if necessary, link a new Google Doc to the issue, share and link the issue to the calendar invite.

 ### Writing Style Guidelines